 And your customers don’t want dull, clichéd corporate speak.

 A handy litmus test is: Would you talk like that at home?

 If not, then consider revising it.
 You’ve probably fallen into the jargon trap.

 - Are you talking directly to the reader with the words “you” and “your”?

 - Are you asking questions to engage and include the reader?
 Read this post from our blog on how to do so effectively (without irritating them).

-- Does the flow feel like someone is talking?
-Read it out loud to check.
+- Does the flow of the copy make it sound like someone is talking?
+Read it out loud to check.”

 THE CREATIVE SPARK LENS

 Copywriting can make use of all the formulas and techniques in the world, with decent results.
 But if it’s lacking that creative spark, the copy will only stand out so far in a sea of competition.